 Look back to chapter thirty-two.
 The Lord was angry with the children of Israel, because they had made a golden calf and bowed down before it.
 The Lord said to Moses, “Let me alone, that my wrath may wax hot against them, and that I may consume them: and I will make of thee a great nation” (v.
 10).
 But Moses loved the children of Israel and sought God’s glory.
 He was more concerned for God’s people and God’s glory than he was for himself.
-So he put God in remembrance of his covenant with Abraham, and of his deliverance of the Israelites out of Egypt.
-He argued that if the nation were slain God’s name would be mocked and blasphemed by the Egyptians.
-Then, he prayed, “Yet now, if thou wilt forgive their sins —; and if not, blot me I pray thee, out of thy book which thou hast written” (v.
+So, he put God in remembrance of his covenant with Abraham, and of his deliverance of the Israelites out of Egypt.
+He argued that if the nation were slain, God’s name would be mocked and blasphemed by the Egyptians.
+Then, he prayed, “Yet now, if thou wilt forgive their sin —; and if not, blot me I pray thee, out of thy book which thou hast written” (v.
 32).
 Like Jacob of old, Moses prevailed with God.
-He received a fresh testimony of God’s grace, in sparing the guilty nation.
+By God sparing the guilty nation, he received a fresh testimony of God’s grace.

 This great prayer, “I beseech thee, show me thy glory,” was preceded by three other great prayers.
 Let’s look at them.